AresAmigos/Factorial-calculator/README.md

 # Factorial-calculator
 A basic script to calcolate the factorial of numbers.
-Two simple rules:
+One simple rule:
--1) DON'T INSERT FUCKING LETTERS, LOL
+1) DON'T INSERT FUCKING LETTERS, LOL
--2)END, LOL